AmirAliuA/AmirAliuA/README.md

 ### 🧠 About Me

-- 🔭 I’m currently working on [nasa-apod-api](https://github.com/AmirAliuA/nasa-apod-api) — an Astronomy Picture of the Day explorer
+🔭 Currently building [NASA APOD Explorer](https://github.com/AmirAliuA/nasa-apod-api) — explore Astronomy Picture of the Day entries dating back to 1995
-- 🌱 I’m learning advanced backend concepts & cybersecurity practices
+🌱 Deepening my knowledge in backend development and cybersecurity practices
-- 🧩 I enjoy building tools, solving problems, and reverse engineering software
+🧩 I love building practical tools, reverse engineering software, and diving into problem-solving
-- 🎮 On the side, I love working on game development projects (Unity / C#)
+🎮 Passionate about game dev on the side — mostly working in Unity with C#

 ---